 Summary: Good mobile user experience requires a different design than what's needed to satisfy desktop users.
 Two designs, two sites, and cross-linking to make it all work.

 Based on usability testing of hundreds of sites, the main guidelines for mobile-optimized websites are clear:

-Build a separate mobile-optimized site (or mobile site) if you can afford it.
+Build a separate mobile-optimized design (or mobile site) if you can afford it.
 When people access sites using mobile devices, their measured usability is much higher for mobile sites than for full sites.

 - A mobile app might be even better— at least for now.

-- If mobile users arrive at your full site's URL, auto-redirect them to your mobile site.
+- If mobile users arrive at your full site, automatically show them the mobile version.
 Sadly, many search engines still don't rank mobile sites high enough for mobile users, so people are often (mis)guided to full sites instead of the mobile ones, which offer a vastly superior user experience.

 - Offer a clear link from your full site to your mobile site for users who end up at the full site despite the redirect.